FueLast/Planty-PlantApp-/README.md

 This project is not just about plant care — it’s about making **learning simple, social, and accessible** using modern technologies.

+If you find this project helpful, please give it a ⭐ to support the development!

 ---

 ## 🗺 Roadmap